antw0n/universal-database-optimizer-evaluation/README.md

 # Description

-This repository contains amended version of the implementation used for the experiments described on the paper: "Experimental Comparison of Relational and NoSQL Systems: the Case of Decision Support"
+This repository contains an amended version of the implementation used for the experiments described in the paper: "Experimental Comparison of Relational and NoSQL Systems: the Case of Decision Support".

 The sole purpose of this amendment is to evaluate the [universal database optimizer (UDO)](https://github.com/antw0n/universal-database-optimizer).